teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/bash-tutorials---more-on-conditionals/

-  :uk:
+  :uk:  Given three integers ($X$, $Y$, and $Z$) representing the three sides of a triangle, identify whether the triangle is scalene, isosceles, or equilateral.

+    - If all three sides are equal, output EQUILATERAL.
+    - Otherwise, if any two sides are equal, output ISOSCELES.
+    - Otherwise, output SCALENE.

   :georgia: